Mission Leopard, to improve human and leopard coexistence which in turn improves ecosystems and life for all.

 Prajwol Manandhar of CMDN in the field.
 His work developing leopard DNA sequencing is vital for the future of the Indian Leopard, the main sub-species of South Asia.

 The key elements need full integration to be effective with LeopardEye enhancing local involvement in the communication of urgent information in highly affected conflict areas.
 EWS in the form of mass SMS transmissions has been used to help avoid conflict situations involving villagers and big cats as well as elephants.
 In economically challenged areas phones have been provided to ensure strong communications.
 Training as to what is relevant information is provided as part of coexistence Strategies and guidelines.
 Further applying LeopardEye as part of community based monitoring in liaison with local and national authorities as well as partners is a major goal within our coexistence strategies.
 A component of that is the further development of CMS (Constant Monitoring Systems).
 CMS is seen as an important application incorporating LeopardEye in combating poaching and wildlife trafficking.
 This element of LeopardEye is integrated in our work within the platform #AntiSnare.
-We’ll update regarding progress on CMS at this page as appropriate.
+Ongoing technology testing and improvements are underway as LeopardEye is implemented at key sites to mitigate human – leopard conflict and wildlife crime.
+We’ll continue developments and implementation which will be explained further in an interim report in September 2022 leading up to further phases at the end of the Year of the Tiger in February 2023 as part of the Mission Leopard mandate.